morgancross2/classification_project_telco/README.md

 ## Data Exploration
 Files used:
 - explore.py

+Questions Addressed:
+1. Do monthly charges have a relationship with churn?
+2. Is fiber optic a driver of churn?
+3. How does tenure effect churn?

 Takeaways from exploration:
 - Increased monthly charges, having fiber optic, and early in tenure all lead to higher rates of churn.